5jjCopter/EzWifibroadcast/Home.md

  - Fatshark HD1/2/3 (800x600)
  - Yuneec Skyview

 Please note that the monitor has to be connected and powered before the Pi is powered because the auto-detection only works at start-up.
-You can define you monitor resolution in config.txt statically though to be able to plug you monitor after the Pi is already running.
+You can define your (custom) monitor resolution in config.txt statically though to be able to connect the monitor after the Pi is already running.

 ### Tested Raspberry Pi Hardware
 - Pi 1 B+, Pi2 B+, Pi3 B+, Pi Zero 1.3, Pi Zero W, Odroid-W, Pi A+ (the new with square footprint)